loveencounterflow/jsonick/README.md

   as laid out below), the argument is classified as an error.
 Consumers may decide how to deal with errors.
 * In the below, the term 'name' specifically means "a legal JavaScript identifier albeit one where hyphens are acceptable in non-initial positions".
+* Arguments that start with an optional plus or minus sign `/[+\-]?/`, followed by an optional dot `/[.]?/`, followed by a digit `/[0-9]/` are considered numeric strings and, hence, operands.
+This rule turns notations like `+.45cm`, `800.3` and `-3` into legal operands.
-* As yet, parsing of apparently numerical arguments is not attempted outside of JSON object and list literals and explicit configuration of Phase 2 parsing; the reason is simply that an apparently number-like literal `'+9837.765'` may just as well represent some kind of numerical code.
-Whether plus and minus followed by a digit should be considered a special form of literal instead of an erroneous Boolean option is under consideration; this more generous interpretation would probably concern all arguments that match `/^[+\-]?\.?[0-9]/v`, turning things like `+.45cm` and `-3` into legal operands.
+* Parsing of numeric strings is not attempted outside of JSON object and list literals and left to the explicit handling in Phase 2; the reason being that an apparently number-like literal `'+9837.765'` may just as well represent some kind of numerical code.

 #### Detailed Rules for each Argument Type